sawuer/ramona-js/README.md

 1. Download or clone project copy
 2. Include ramona.js to the top of your page
-3. Create div with id or class (id is better)
+3. Create div with id
-4. Then include js-file into bottom of the body tag
+4. Then include js-file into bottom of the body
 ```
 <!DOCTYPE html>
 <html lang="en">